 Fashion terms can be confusing and one of the most oft-mentioned terms in Ivy and Pearl Boutique product descriptions are dress styles and silhouettes.
-What’s the difference between a A-Line dress, chemise, and empire?
+What's the difference between an A-Line dress, chemise, and empire?
 The guide below will remove some of the mystery surrounding the many different types of dresses.

 Dresses without waistline seams

 A-line dress or Shift dress

 An A-line or shift dress is a dress with normal shoulders, slightly flared toward the hemline, but without a waistline seam.
 They may also be called shift or skimmer dresses.

 A caftan dress is a long dress with a decorative opening at the neck and long sleeves.

 A chemise is a straight dress without a waistline seam cut with few or no darts.
 They are also called shift dresses, sack dresses, or pencil dresses.

 A float dress is a straight dress with no waistline seam and fullness controlled with pleats or gathers at the shoulders or yoke.

 A Princess dress is a dress without a waistline seam, fitted by curved seams originating at the shoulder or armhole, extending over the bust to the hem.
 The skirt may or may not be flared.

 A sheath dress is a straight, narrow dress without a waistline seam that is fitted with darts.